letsencrypt/hashicorp-lessons/README.md

   address = "{{ env "CONSUL_HTTP_ADDR" }}"
   scheme = "http"
 EOF

 ```

+Ensure that you add a newline at the end of this file otherwise Nomad will be
+unable to parse it.

 ## Declare our new `traefik-config-template` varable in the job specification
 Near the top, just below our existing `hello-world-sh-template` variable